aria-player/aria/docs/creating_plugins.md

 This tutorial describes how to create, package, and install Aria plugins.
 As an example, we'll create a simple plugin that logs the player state to the console.

 > ⚠️ This tutorial uses JavaScript rather than TypeScript for simplicity, as the plugin installation system expects a plain ES Module as an entry point.
-TypeScript types are not yet available to install, but they are defined in `src/features/plugins/pluginsTypes.ts` and `src/features/tracks/tracksTypes.ts`.
+If you'd like to write your plugin in TypeScript, you can access the relevant types via the `@aria-player/types` npm package.

 ## Plugin structure